Estimated reading time: 8 minutes

 The CAO provides free mandatory online training for directors to educate boards in becoming effective.
 The training may also be taken by owners for some understanding of or interest in becoming a board member.
 You can find more details in Condominium Real Estate Life.

 The 19 standard condominium forms in use for reporting information by corporations are provided by the CAO online.
-Two new forms were just transferred here this summer.
+Two new forms were just transferred here in the summer of 2020.

 A searchable online registry of about 12,000 condominium companies in Ontario is publicly to be had from the CAO in step with government regulation.
 Are you there?